-Up to 12 voltages can be monitored using the analog input pins.
-The input voltage range is 0 V to 2.5 V for MON1-9.
-MON10-13 can measure down to 0.2 V. Any voltage between 0 V and 0.2 V on these pins is read as 0.2 V. External resistors can be used to attenuate voltages higher than 2.5 V.
+Up to 11 voltages can be monitored using the analog input pins.
+The input voltage range is 0 V - 2.5 V for all MONx inputs except MON11 (pin 37) which has a range of 0.2V-2.5V.
+Any voltage between 0 V and 0.2 V on this pin is read as 0.2 V. External resistors can be used to attenuate voltages higher than 2.5 V.

 The ADC operates continuously, requiring 3.89 $\mu s$ to convert a single analog input.
 Each rail is sampled by the sequencing and monitoring algorithm every 400 $\mu s$ .
-The maximum source impedance of any sampled voltage should be less than 4 $k\Omega$ .
+The maximum source impedance of any sampled voltage should be less than 4 k $\Omega$ .
 The source impedance limit is particularly important when a resistor-divider network is used to lower the voltage applied to the analog input pins.